universal-editor/tinymce/README.md

 * Bower install https://github.com/universal-editor/tinymce-plugin --save -F
 * Required to make connecting javascript-file, css-file:
-  * tinymce-plugin.min.js – the main extension file in editor.
+  * universal-editor.TinyMCE.min.js – the main extension file in editor.
-  * tinymce-plugin.min.css – file extension styles in editor.
+  * universal-editor.TinyMCE.min.css – file extension styles in editor.
 * Extension uses tinymce-dist library that requires files are in mce-files directory

 Firstly static resources of dist/mce-files directory files needed to move to a working directory and specify the path for MCE: